jmanero/faas/README.md

 Return the status of all of the fucks that you don't give.

 #### *POST /reindex*
 Update the index of fucks that you don't give.
-Configure as a GitHub WebHook for your the repo of fucks that you don't give, but want to index anyway for immediate re-indexes on update.
+For immediate re-indexes on content-update, configure as a GitHub WebHook for the repo of fucks that you don't give, but want to index anyway.

 ## License
 ```